Unity-Technologies/ml-agents/docs/Python-API.md

 The ML-Agents toolkit provides a Python API for controlling the agent simulation loop of a environment or game built with Unity.
-This API is used by the ML-Agent training algorithms (run with `learn.py`), but you can also write your Python programs using this API.
+This API is used by the ML-Agent training algorithms (run with `mlagents-learn`), but you can also write your Python programs using this API.

 The key objects in the Python API include: